Mistakes to Avoid with Your Workers’ Compensation Doctor in Boston, MA

 - Occurred on your way to and from work, not while you were on the clock

 - Self-inflicted and not caused by dangers in the workplace

 - Occurred while you were using alcohol or drugs, committing a crime, or breaking company rules

 After seeing a workers’ comp doctor, your employer’s insurance company might choose to approve your claim, but they might also reduce their compensation offer or deny it altogether, based on the doctor’s testimony.
 If that happens, you have the right to appeal.

-Working With a Massachusetts Workers’ Comp Attorney
+How a Boston Workers’ Comp Attorney Can Help

 If you have a simple workers’ comp claim that’s unlikely to be disputed, you might not need to hire a lawyer.
 It might be okay to handle your own case if your injury was minor, like a sprained ankle or a deep cut, especially if your employer doesn’t dispute that the injury occurred on the job site.

 With that said, most workers’ comp claims are much more complicated than that.
 People who are more seriously injured and miss a lot of work are eligible for more money and will be placed under more scrutiny.
 After all, more is at stake.
 You might have ongoing doctors’ bills and other factors that will affect your claim.

 If you have a pre-existing or old injury in the same part of the body, you might also have more trouble getting an insurance company to pay out on your own.
 The insurance company could easily argue that the old injury is causing your problems, not the work-related recent injury.
 You might need the help of a Malden workers’ compensation attorney and your doctors to prove that the injury is causing you pain and creating limitations.